developersCradle/java-web-dev-soap-rest-api/SOAPWebServices/Section 14/README.md

 <img src="xmlMapping.JPG" alt="alt text" width="700"/>

-1. By default mapping will be one to one.
+1. By default, mapping will be one to one.
 2. If we need to translate field to little bit different, you need to provide **@annotation**.

 - We need give **JAXB** annotation.